progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	964f16d36dfccde844893cac5b347e7b3d44abbc commit the todo
 	8a5cbc430f1a9c3d00faaeffd07798508422908a updated readme

+Ahora, supón que olvidaste etiquetar el proyecto en v1.2, que estaba en la confirmación "updated rakefile".
+Puedes hacerlo ahora.
+Para etiquetar esa confirmación especifica la suma de comprobación de la confirmación (o una parte de la misma) al final del comando:
-Now, suppose you forgot to tag the project at v1.2, which was at the "updated rakefile" commit.
+>Now, suppose you forgot to tag the project at v1.2, which was at the "updated rakefile" commit.
 You can add it after the fact.
 To tag that commit, you specify the commit checksum (or part of it) at the end of the command:

 	$ git tag -a v1.2 9fceb02

+Puedes ver que has etiquetado la confirmación:
-You can see that you’ve tagged the commit:
+>You can see that you’ve tagged the commit:

 	$ git tag
 	v0.1